dasiths/NEasyAuthMiddleware/README.md

 This library supports this scenario.
 If you've specified `AddAuthorization()` to the service collection, and added `UseAuthorization()` to the middleware pipeline, the library will automatically redirect users to login with EasyAuth on controllers attributed with `[Authorize]`.

 By default the library assumes AAD/Microsoft Entra auth, but you can customize the [provider](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#identity-providers) using `EasyAuthOptions` when adding the service.
+The library provides a list of known providers in the `NEasyAuthMiddleware.Constants.KnownAuthProviders` static class.

 ```csharp
 		public void ConfigureServices(IServiceCollection services)